 What are Popovers?

-Neiman Marcus shares this recipe in their cookbook as we as on the last page of the children’s menu in the restaurant.
+Neiman Marcus shares this recipe in their cookbook as well as on the last page of the children’s menu in the restaurant.
 When I discovered I could easily make these at home, I was overjoyed.

-- 3½ cups milk
+- 3 ½ cups whole milk

-- 4 cups all-purpose flour
+- 4 cups all-purpose flour (plain flour)

-- 1 tsp. baking powder
+- 1 tsp baking powder

-- Non-stick spray
+- non-stick cooking spray

-- ½ cup good quality strawberry preserves
+- ¼ cup strawberry jam

 - Place the milk in a bowl (or 4-cup measuring cup) and microwave on high for 2 minutes, or until warm to the touch.